 - Drivers license, passport or photo I.D.

 - $100 for your medical expense account.
 You can pay with check, cash or credit card.
 Any money not used will be returned via check shortly after your treatment is complete.

 - Enough appropriate casual/comfortable clothing and underwear for seven days (there’s no need to bring more than that as we have laundry facilities)

-- Appropriately fitted jeans and or shorts, t-shirts, workout attire (gym attire), comfortable shoes and sneakers for the gym and outside and a modest bathing suit (in season)
+- Appropriately fitted jeans and or shorts, t-shirts, workout attire (gym attire), comfortable shoes and sneakers for the gym and outside.

 - Sleepwear is mandatory (P.J.’S, sweatpants, shorts, t-shirts)